Code-Institute-Submissions/stroemlind-esart_JulyResub/README.md

 First, I would like to acknowledge and give gratitude to my mentor Tim Nelson, who always tries to help me create a good project, and thank him for all the time and effort he gave me during this project and all the other projects.
 At the beginning of this project, he guided me on what kind of eCommerce I would like to create regarding the chosen product and what I needed to implement in the project to get the desired outcome.
 Tim helped me debug my code for the like poster functionality for this project and provided me with information about how I could try and implement the functionality of the "Add to Cart" button, which is still a work in progress.
+He also gave me a lot of input regarding my silent Error 500 and how I could get the error messages printed in the terminal.
+With Tim's help, I fixed the error regarding how I wrote the src for img-tags in my HTML files.

-I would also like to acknowledge the help from the Code Institute tutor Johnn and the Code Institute Slack community.
+I would also like to acknowledge the help from the Code Institute tutor Johnn and Scott and the Code Institute Slack community.
 Johnn showed me how to reset and save my data during a database malfunction.
+Scott for his help when I got a silent error 500 regarding changing how to store images to Cloudinary.
 The Slack Community always has people willing to help each other or who have faced similar problems during their coding journey.

 To end this README file, I would like to acknowledge my coding journey these past eight months.
 I have learned a lot of new, exciting skills and a new way to work and look at things.
 I know that I'm only at the beginning of my developer path and still have much more to learn.